July 9, 2010

 There would not be a difference on refund schemes related to prescription-only or over-the-counter medicines.

 As with the previous questions this is an unregulated area in Mexico, but the Code of Ethics for the Pharmaceutical Industry indicates that these activities must be done responsibly.
-The response provided in question 4.2 above should be taken into consideration if this activity is to be undertaken.
+There is a permission to sponsor and pay reasonable wages for this purpose in Article 4.6 of the Code of Good Promotional Practices of CANIFARMA.

 Since agreements are not usually entered regarding the offering of hospitality, our recommendation for pharmaceutical companies is to produce letters of intent in order to justify the expenses before tax authorities.